-Peter Underwood joined the University of Exeter as a postgraduate teaching assistant in law in 2018.
+Peter Underwood joined the University of Exeter as a Lecturer in Law in September 2021 having previously worked as a postgraduate teaching assistant from 2018-2021 whilst undertaking his PhD.

 Peter is currently undertaking his PhD.
-His research focuses on company law and particularly in the law regulating corporate groups and whether these groups demonstrate a coherent pattern.
-Prior to Exeter, Peter obtained his LL.B at Nottingham Law School and his LL.M and LPC at the University of Law in Bristol.
+The focus of this research focuses on company law and particularly in the law regulating corporate groups and whether these groups lack correlative legitimacy.
+Peter obtained his LL.B at Nottingham Law School and his LL.M and LPC at the University of Law in Bristol.

 In 2019 he was recognised as an associate fellow of the higher education academy.

 Peter is open to engaging in collaborative research in the following areas